 |Voice Text||The transcripted text of the voicemail audio file.|

-The Settings tab enables you to customize the branding settings.
-From here, you can change header gradient color, grid color, add logo to the header and edit header title (add a prefix to Voicemail Manager – header title).
-You can also transcribe all voicemails to the desired extensions.
+In the Settings tab, you can customize the branding options.
+You have the ability to change the header gradient color, grid color, add a logo to the header, and edit the header title by adding a prefix to Voicemail Manager.
+Moreover, you can transcribe all voicemails to your preferred extensions.

 Hover over the mouse on the Settings tab to display the dropdown menu with the following menu options:

 Site Settings enable you to customize branding settings for the application that includes the following:

 - Customize the gradient color of the ‘Application Header’

 - Customize grid color in screens that display grid data

 - Customize the logo on the ‘Application Header’